ethereum/go-ethereum/docs/fundamentals/private-network.md

 With the node configured and initialized, the next step is to set up a peer-to-peer network.
 This requires a bootstrap node.
 The bootstrap node is a normal node that is designated to be the entry point that other nodes use to join the network.
 Any node can be chosen to be the bootstrap node.

 To configure a bootstrap node, the IP address of the machine the bootstrap node will run on must be known.
-The bootsrap node needs to know its own IP address so that it can broadcast it to other nodes.
+The bootstrap node needs to know its own IP address so that it can broadcast it to other nodes.
 On a local machine this can be found using tools such as `ifconfig` and on cloud instances such as Amazon EC2 the IP address of the virtual machine can be found in the management console.
 Any firewalls must allow UDP and TCP traffic on port 30303.

 The bootstrap node IP is set using the `--nat` flag (the command below contains an example address - replace it with the correct one).